ashtonw7/writing-with-no-purpose/posts/rainbow.md

 Some people like that they come after a storm.
 One second you’re all sad because you had to climb down from that cool metal pole you got up on, and the next second you’re happy because there are a bunch of colors in the sky.

+Other people like them because they're beautiful.
 For me, the best part of rainbows is the gold at the end.
 I think having a bunch of gold is better than having a bunch of beauty.
 It’s like I always say, “I’d rather be rich and ugly than poor and ugly.”

 But a lot of people don’t believe there are pots of gold at the ends of rainbows.
 They don’t even believe you can get to the end of a rainbow.
 These people aren’t drunk enough.